rubenrubiob/symfony2-deployer/README.md

 ## TODO

 - Ship as a bundle.
-- Add more post-deployment tasks, such as installing assets.
+- Add more post-deployment tasks~~, such as installing assets~~.
 - Checking `hosts.yml` file integrity.
 - Backup the database prior to any migration.
 - Allowing not only to update the project, but also to install it.
 - Check compatibility for Symfony3.
 - Silent mode.
+- Tests.